musfique-anam/medicine-billing-system/README.md

 # Medicine Billing System

-This is a Java Swing-based Medicine Billing System developed using NetBeans IDE's GUI Builder, featuring a professionally designed graphical user interface.
+This is a desktop application developed in Java using the Swing framework and NetBeans GUI Builder.
+It provides a simple and interactive interface for managing medicine sales and billing.
+The system reads medicine data from an external `.txt` file and allows users to select medicines, calculate totals, and generate bills efficiently.

 ## Features